openstack/heat/doc/source/pluginguide.rst

         }

 As shown above, some properties may themselves be complex and reference nested schema definitions.
-Following are the parameters to to the ``Schema`` constructor; all but the first have defaults.
+Following are the parameters to the ``Schema`` constructor; all but the first have defaults.

 *data_type*: